courros/hnco/docs/acknowledgments.rst

-Dirk Sudholt has pointed the discrepancy between theoretical and experimental optimization times of (1+1) EA on OneMax, which has led to the addition of the option ``--allow-no-mutation`` to allow to stay on the same bit vector when no mutation occurs.
+Dirk Sudholt has pointed the discrepancy between theoretical and experimental optimization times of (1+1) EA on OneMax, which has led to the addition of the option ``--ea-allow-no-mutation`` to allow to stay on the same bit vector when no mutation occurs.

 The library embeds code from Brian W. Goldman's project FastEfficientP3 to provide Hboa, Ltga, and P3 algorithms.